 - what happens if we don’t receive this information

 In what circumstances may we disclose your information?

 MDNSW may disclose personal and sensitive information:

-- Where that is necessary to provide the services
+- where necessary to provide services or supports

-- To organisations providing services for MDNSW such as providing legal, financial, reporting, surveying or research services provided those organisations also undertake to protect the confidentiality of that information.
+- to organisations providing services for MDNSW such as legal, financial, reporting, surveying – provided those organisations also undertake to protect the confidentiality of that information.

 MDNSW encourages family support and communication between family members.
 However MDNSW will not provide personal information about a client aged over 16 years to family members without the individual’s consent.